Abisoyesam/Deep-Learning-With-TensorFlow/README.md

     * Using trained model to make prediciton on custom data.

 ## Tensor Fundamentals
 Click <a href="./01 - Fundamentals/README.md">here</a> to read the documentation.
-Topic covered are:
+Topic covered are: Creating tensor, Random and Shuffling tensor, Tensor from numpy, Getting tensor attributes, Indexing and Expanding tensor, Tensor operation and manipulation